tjlawal/manic/README.md

 ## How do I build it?

 >[!NOTE]
-> ONly x64 Windows 11 is supported.
+> ONly x64 Windows 10 and above is supported.

 1. Install Required Tools (Windows SDK & MSVC)
 You need the [Microsoft C/C++ Build Tools](https://visualstudio.microsoft.com/downloads/?q=build+tools)